siddharthamck/Test_analytics/README.md

 2. Configure your local environment to push builds to Dokku `git remote add dokku dokku@<server ip>:node-sample`

 # Accessing the Notebook running on Dokku
-1. The deployed notebook will be available at `http://ip-address:8082`
+1. The deployed notebook will be available at `http://ip-address:8082` (Token will be available from doku logs, this is a workaround until jupyter security configuration is completed)

 # Other Dokku commands -
 1. To rebuild after a successful deploy - `dokku ps:rebuild python-sample`